 Stir-frying cabbage is quick and effective, making it a great addition to your weekday dinner.
 Here’s a simple stir-fry recipe:

-• Cabbage and Beef Stir-Fry: Cook strips of beef until browned.
-Add shredded cabbage, bell peppers, and a splash of oyster sauce.
-This meal is hearty and can be served over rice or noodles.
+- Cabbage and Beef Stir-Fry: Brown strips of beef.
+Mix in shredded cabbage, bell peppers and a splash of oyster sauce.
+This is a hearty meal that could be served over rice or noodles.

 Soups and Stews